devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 # What's Working.>>
 - Wifi
-- Bluetooth (also bluetooth file transfer works)
+- Bluetooth (Bluetooth Headphones working, also bluetooth file transfer works)
 - App Store (see post install guide for more info)
 - Onboard audio
 - USB 2.0 / USB 3.0
-- USB 2.0 / USB 3.0
-- headphones
+- Wired headphones
 - Trackpad
-- brightness keys(it's used as printscr and beside key for) increase and decrease brightness.
+- brightness keys(To increase(+ve) -> `Pause`key) & (To decrease(-ve) -> `Scr Lk` key)
-- Input and Output
+- OnBoard Audio Input and Output
 - Wake / Shutdown
-- Short sleep (.If you make sleep for long hours, The laptop shutdowns and to boot up, to bootup your device you need to plug in the charge like macbook.
+- Short sleep (.If you make sleep for long hours, The laptop shutdowns.
+To boot up your device you need to plug in the charge like macbook to wake.
 But you can make sleep to for 1 to 3 hours(but you will lose 2 to 3 percentage for every hour when  you put your device into sleep.)
 This is due to continuous fan spinning when sleep.
 Anyone is welcomed to fix these issues.
 First contact me to do that
 - Everything (Much More).

 ## <What's Not working>
-* iMessages, Facetime.
 * Long Sleep(Using Long sleep, fans still spins and causes battery drain)(Use any hibernate app in macos) Any one is welcomed to fix this issue, contact me.
-* This Update is for BigSur 11.6.7, and not for Monterey or More.
+* Hdmi slot.

 # Bios
 - Note: Most of these options may not be present in your firmware, we recommend matching up as closely as possible but don't be too concerned if many of these options are not available in your BIOS